tarteel101/Shell-Design/README.md

     return EXIT_SUCCESS;
 }
 ```
-This code initializes the shell with the welcome message by calling the init_shell() function.
+- This code initializes the shell with the welcome message by calling the initialize() function.
+Checks Input Mode:
+- If no extra arguments are given, it runs in interactive mode, waiting for the user to enter the commands.
+- If a file is provided as an argument, the shell will run in batch mode, reading commands from the file.

-- #### Interactive Mode (No Arguments):
+#### Interactive Mode:
-If you just run the program like this: ./shell, it starts in interactive mode.
-You’ll see a prompt (shell>) where you can type commands one by one, and the shell will run them.
+- Shows a prompt (shell>) and waits for the user to type a command.
+- Runs the command immediately.
-The user can type quit to exit, or hit ctrl-D (end of input).
+- Exits if the user types quit or press Ctrl+D (End of Input).

-- #### Batch Mode (File as an Argument):
+#### Batch Mode:
-If you run the program like this: ./shell commands.txt, it starts in batch mode.
+- If the user runs the program like this: ./shell commands.txt, it starts in batch mode.
-The program will read commands from the file (commands.txt), run them, and show the results.
+- The program will read commands from the file (commands.txt), run them, and show the results.
-It will run until it catches a quit command within the file.
+- It will run until it catches a quit command within the file.

-- #### Incorrect Usage:
+#### Error Handling:
+- If the file doesn’t exist or can’t be opened in batch mode, it shows an error message and exits.
-If the user enters wrong number of arguments, a message will appear that shows how to fix the error:
+- If the user entered a wrong number of arguments, it displays a message showing how to open the file properly like:
-"Usage: ./shell [batchFile]"
+"Usage: ./shell [batchFile]".
+Closes any files and exits once the commands are done or the user enters quit.

 ---

-What to Expect in Tests
+## Testing

 1. Interactive Mode: